 Cruise vacations are big business.
-There are a dizzying array of choices and it is overwhelming trying to select the right cruise.
+There are a dizzying array of choices and selecting the right cruise is usually an overwhelming task.
 Here are 8 factors to consider when shopping for a cruise vacation.

 8 Great Elements of a Cruise Vacation